 Following is a list of resources that we – or other members – think useful.
 AARP Best known national organization dedicated to issues on aging.

 Greene County Council on Aging Not-for-profit county-wide organization which promotes independence and quality of life for Greene County senior citizens and caregivers.
-Health & Human Services Administration on Aging A comprehensive overview of a wide variety of topics, programs and services related to aging
+Health & Human Services Administration on Aging A comprehensive overview of a wide variety of topics, programs and services related to aging.
+They also maintain a detailed PDF of local resources in their directory.

 Medicare Create and account to access your Medicare information, see basic Medicare costs, find providers and facilities, see what Medicare covers, and find health and drug plans.